 – He hates being around people but still cares about people and wants to be helpful to them.

-But Alistair also turned out to be an entertaining character.
-He was definitely clingy and a bit of a damsel-in-distress (flaws that he doesn’t even deny having), but his perversion and flirtiness was oh-so-fun, and his people skills were actually admirable and impressive.
+Alistair also turned out to be an entertaining character.
+He was definitely clingy and a bit of a damsel-in-distress (flaws he admitted to having), but his perversion and flirtiness were oh-so-fun, and his people skills were admirable and impressive.
 So the two of them together made a fun duo to read about, just in a different way than Matheus and Quin, and I really enjoyed watching their relationship grow and change.
-There also was still some romance, but, again, it was different (though I won’t say any more for the sake of keeping this as spoiler-free as possible).

-And of course I should probably mention the plot, which was also great and had me hooked, not wanting to put the book down.
+And of course I should probably mention the plot, which had just enough action and mystery to keep me hooked, not wanting to put the book down.

-So overall, despite the fact that I missed Quin, this was a great second in series that had me cracking up just as much as the first!
+So overall, despite the fact that I missed Quin, this was a great second in series that had me cracking up and enjoying my time with the characters just as much as the first!

 More Books in the Series: